orebenson/interactive_trails/README.md

 # Interactive Trails Project

-Welcome to the Interactive Trails Project!
+Welcome to the Interactive Trails Project.
 This application enhances the experience of exploring towns and supporting local businesses through interactive and engaging trails.

 ## Features